JoelRoxell/r-swipeable/README.md

 `slopeLimit` - Indicates if a swipe should be considered x-drag or y-drag.
 It's only possible to swipe in on direction at the time.

 #### Methods
 `onChange(callback)`

-Called with the new `index` as a parameter, every time a new index is set.
+Called with the new `index` as a parameter, every time a new index is set.md

 ```javascript
 function cb(index) {